Chart Color Schemes

 Health performance in North Nowra is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Private health cover is relatively low, at approximately 50% of the total population (~3,023 people), compared to the national average of 55.7%.
-Mental health issues and arthritis are the most common medical conditions in the area, impacting 10.4% and 10.3% of residents respectively.
-However, 61.7% of residents declare themselves completely clear of medical ailments, which is higher than the Rest of NSW average of 59.4%.
-The area has 20.5% of residents aged 65 and over (1,230 people), lower than the 27.8% in Rest of NSW.
-Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.
+Private health cover is relatively low at approximately 50% of the total population (~3,024 people), compared to the national average of 55.7%.
+Mental health issues and arthritis are the most common medical conditions, impacting 10.4 and 10.3% of residents respectively.
+However, 61.7% of residents declare themselves completely clear of medical ailments, slightly lower than the 63.3% across Rest of NSW.
+The working-age population faces notable health challenges due to elevated chronic condition rates.
+North Nowra has 20.1% of residents aged 65 and over (1,206 people), which is lower than the 23.4% in Rest of NSW.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health